 Do you sit down at your keyboard, and not know where to start?

-You’ve heard about WordPress, you’ve seen Blogger, but you’re clueless as to how to start, you’re not technically savvy and have no clue where to begin.
+Have you heard about a WordPress blog and the free platform Blogger, but you’re not at all technically savvy and have no clue where to begin?

-I didn’t pay for courses; I didn’t pay for people to design stuff for me, I did it all myself without spending a penny in the beginning!
+I didn’t pay for courses and I didn’t pay for people to design stuff for me.
+I did it all myself without spending a penny.

 If I didn’t know how to do something I looked it up on Youtube and did it a thousand times until I got it right!